WiIIiam278/HuskChat/docs/Channels.md

 Channel scope defines the scope by which messages are broadcast and handled by HuskChat.
 The following options are
 available:

+#### Proxy scopes
+These scopes are available when running HuskChat on a proxy server (Velocity or BungeeCord/Waterfall)

 * `GLOBAL` - Message is broadcast globally to those with permissions via the proxy
 * `LOCAL` - Message is broadcast via the proxy to players who have permission and are on the same server as the source
 * `PASSTHROUGH` - Message is not handled by the proxy and is instead passed to the backend server